karansidhu3/Flashcard-App/dashboard.md

 - **What’s not working**:
   - Backend functionality is not integrated yet (still in progress).
   - User login database needs to get connected.
+  - Due to us only being on the final steps for the backend - frontend integration, we have not been able to implement any of our functionality tests quite yet